rapyuta-robotics/rapyuta-io-docs/hugo/content/build-solutions/sample-walkthroughs/basic-ros-pubsub/docker-runtime.md

 4. In the Git repository box, enter the url address : `https://github.com/rapyuta/io_tutorials` and select **Build Recipe** as Catkin.
 5. Go to the next step and click on next, the build will be created.

+### io-tutorials-arm32v7 build
+To create the build, follow below steps :

-6. Again click on **ADD NEW BUILD** to create another build
+1. Again click on **ADD NEW BUILD** to create another build
-7. In the Build Name box, enter a name for the build say `io-tutorials-arm32v7`
+2. In the Build Name box, enter a name for the build say `io-tutorials-arm32v7`
-8. In the Git repository box, enter the url address : `https://github.com/rapyuta/io_tutorials` and select Build Recipe as Catkin.
+3. In the Git repository box, enter the url address : `https://github.com/rapyuta/io_tutorials` and select Build Recipe as Catkin.
-9. Go to next step, select arm32v7 as **Architecture** and ensure that the **ROS Version** is Kinetic.
+4. Go to next step, select arm32v7 as **Architecture** and ensure that the **ROS Version** is Kinetic.
+5. Click on next, the build will be created.

 The build takes about two to five minutes to build the source code in the *io_tutorials* repository into a running docker container.
 You may analyze the corresponding